AngelCampos/Pathifier-Tool-Kit/README.md

 # Pathifier Tool Kit
 [![DOI](https://zenodo.org/badge/35399106.svg)](https://zenodo.org/badge/latestdoi/35399106)

+### Citing Information
+If you use this code, please consider citing it as: M.A.
+García-Campos.
+(2018, March 17).
+AngelCampos/Pathifier-Tool-Kit: v1.0 (Version pathifierTools_v1.0).
+Zenodo. http://doi.org/10.5281/zenodo.1202186

+## Description

 This repository has been developed to help users to run Pathifier and visualize its results in an interactive manner.
 The code may need modifications according to user's needs.